One Fierce Beer Coaster: Lyricism

-The lyrics for One Fierce Beer Coaster utilize over-the-top parody and toilet humor as means for comedy.
-For instance, the album opener, "Kiss Me Where It Smells Funny", is a song about a man and his new girlfriend and their adventures in cunnilingus.
-It was written by Jimmy Pop about his then-girlfriend; the next two albums would each have one song about said girlfriend - "Three Point One Four" and "No Hard Feelings”.
-"Lift Your Head Up High (And Blow Your Brains Out)" spoofs people who have considered suicide to go through with it, asserting that their lives are not worth the unhappiness.
-Three minutes into the song, Jimmy Pop says "Rewind and let me reverse it backwards like Judas Priest first did."
+The lyrics for One Fierce Beer Coaster use over-the-top parody and toilet humor as means for comedy.
+For instance, the album opener, "Kiss Me Where It Smells Funny", is a song about cunnilingus, and it was written by Jimmy Pop about his then-girlfriend.
+The band's next two albums would each have one song about said girlfriend: "Three Point One Four" and "No Hard Feelings”.
+"Lift Your Head Up High (And Blow Your Brains Out)" is a dark satire in which the singer encourages the listener to die by suicide.
+Three minutes into the song, Jimmy Pop says, "Rewind and let me reverse it backwards like Judas Priest first did."
 Immediately after this, a four-second segment of backwards vocals repeats four times.
 When played in reverse, this segment says, "Devil shall wake up and eat Chef Boyardee Beefaroni."

-The album's best-known single, "Fire Water Burn", is a diatribe against a white boy who attempts, and fails, to act like a black thug.
-"I Wish I Was Queer So I Could Get Chicks" parodies the belief that girls only like gay men, playing on the stereotype that gay men are often better looking and more sensitive than straight men.
-"Why's Everybody Always Pickin' on Me?" is mainly about how Jimmy Pop was constantly picked on in high school and has since developed extreme katagelophobia, an intense fear of being ridiculed.
+The album's best-known single, "Fire Water Burn", is a pop culture-laden track in which Pop alternates between self-deprecation and braggadocio.
+"I Wish I Was Queer So I Could Get Chicks" plays on the stereotype that that women only like gay men because they are ostensibly better looking and more sensitive than straight men.
+"Why's Everybody Always Pickin' on Me?" is mainly about how Jimmy Pop was constantly picked on in high school and has since developed an intense fear of being ridiculed.

 The album also includes a cover of Run-DMC's "It's Tricky" and "Boom", which features an appearance by Vanilla Ice.